 The majority of physics analyses use triggers that are unprescaled.
 You can find a full list of unprescaled triggers on the LowestUnprescaled twiki page.

-Keep in mind that the method used in the trigger make approximations to make
+Keep in mind that the methods used in the trigger make approximations to save

-them run fast – therefore the thresholds do not necessarily match the same
+time – therefore the thresholds do not necessarily match the same threshold

-threshold offline.
-Take MET as an illustrative example (which is probably the
+offline.
+Take missing transverse momentum (MET) as an illustrative example (which

-curve shown in the figure below does not reach 85% efficiency until the offline
+The efficiency curve shown in the figure below does not reach 85% efficiency until

-MET value reaches around 150 GeV.
-These differences have to do with all of the
+the offline MET value reaches around 150 GeV.
+These differences have to do with

-approximations and calibration effects that differ between offline and the trigger.
+all of the approximations and calibration effects that differ between offline and

 You can read more about the trigger menu in each year in these references:

 In your analysis, you need to ensure that you select events that were selected by a specific trigger (or list of triggers).
-To do this, you need to access the trigger decision via the trigger decision tool, which we will walk you through in this example.
+To do this, you need to access the trigger decision via the trigger decision tool, which we will walk you through in the example in the next section.